Black Horse Course

 Hyatt Regency Monterey Hotel & Spa

-Situated just two miles outside of downtown Monterey, and with the Del Monte course onsite, the Hyatt Regency Monterey Hotel and Spa offers a luxury retreat amongst 22-acres of Monterey Pines.
+Situated just two miles outside of downtown Monterey, and with the Del Monte course onsite, the Hyatt Regency Monterey Hotel and Spa offers a luxury retreat among 22-acres of Monterey Pines.

 Portola Hotel & Spa